Torres Strait Island languages: Meriam Mir

 The language of eastern Torres Strait is Meriam Mìr.
 This is a Papuan language and is related to the languages of the nearby coast of Papua New Guinea.
 Meriam Mir is the only Papuan language indigenous to Australia, and used to have two dialects, Erubim Mìr and Meriam Mir.

 Both languages are strictly speaking mixed languages, Meriam Mìr having some Australian/Kalaw Lagaw Ya influence as well as Austronesian.
-It is probably the case that Meriam Mìr settlers 'overlaid' Kalaw lagaw ya speakers on the Eastern islands (these non-Meriam people who have always been resident on the Eastern Islands are called Nog Le 'Common People', Lawrie).
+It is probably the case that Meriam Mìr settlers overlaid earlier Kalaw Lagaw Ya speaking inhabitants on the Eastern islands (Eddie Koiki Mabo, cited in Wright et al 2022:15).

 Torres Strait Creole

 The third language of the Torres Straits is a creole that developed from Torres Strait Pidgin English, the earliest records of which date to the mid 1800s, though creolisation started in the 1880s at the earliest.
-This Torres Strait Creole is also known as Blaikman Tok, Broken/Brokan and Yumplatok.
+This Torres Strait Creole is also known as Broken/Brokan, Blaikman Tok, Big Thap and Yumplatok.
 It has five dialects – Papuan, Western-Central, Eastern, TI and Cape York.